bagder/uncurled/security/review.md

 help cover for mistakes done in the review process, as blatant omissions should lead to test failures and an amended patch.

+A good test suite also makes participation easier for outsiders.
+Newcomers can test their changes better and with more confidence before proposing a patch
+- and avoid embarrassment.

 I also find that it helps to add as many tests of the documentation as possible.
 Like for example if you have lists or indexes of topics, write a script that checks that the list is complete.
 Check that cross-references